 Play Zones are where normal play happens.
 Play Zones include most outdoor areas of campus between 7AM and 11PM, with the exception of construction, Tech Square, North Ave, GLC and south of Tech Parkway.
 If it can be reached without walking through a door and is not listed as a No Play Zone, it is a Play Zone.
-Zombies must be in a Play Zone for 3 seconds to tag a Human.
+Zombies must be in a Play Zone for 3 seconds to tag a Human or be stunnable, and Humans must be in a Play Zone for 3 seconds to be taggable.
 A player is in a Play Zone if they have both feet outside in a Play Zone.
 A map of Play Zones is provided here.

 No Play Zones are locations or events where gameplay must NOT occur.
 All players must pretend the game does not exist.
 You must NOT enter these locations for gameplay reasons or camp within 10 feet of the entrances to these locations.
 Information gained while in a No Play Zone must NOT affect your decisions.
 No Play Zones include:

 All athletic events and areas

 All out-of-class required academic events